 Not the board game!

-We are Marvin The Mouse who desperately wants to win back the heart of his ex-girlfriend that left him for another.
-She must be quite the materialistic female when you think about the plan he's come up with to win her back?
-Scrounge dozens of lethal rooms looking for precious items that are gonna impress her.
+We are Marvin the Mouse, who desperately wants to win back the heart of his ex-girlfriend who left him for another.
+She must be quite the materialistic female, when you think about the plan he's come up with to win her back: scrounge dozens of lethal rooms looking for precious items that are gonna impress her.
 Yep, that'll work.
 Hmm, women...

 There is a time limit, so hit the 'F' key to pause - now study the layout to figure out the best route.